Factbox: Political risks to watch in Syria

 Assad warns that foreign intervention, increasingly demanded by the opposition, will set off a regional crisis.
 Turmoil in Syria could spill over to neighboring Lebanon, Israel, Turkey and Iraq with cross-border ethnic and sectarian ties.

-According to the U.N., the crackdown has killed some 5,000 civilians and soldiers who refused to shoot.
-Damascus says it has lost more than 1,100 of its security forces in the fighting to "armed terrorist groups."

-The crisis is the gravest facing Syria since Assad's father crushed an armed Islamist uprising in 1982.
-In addition to the bloodshed, Western powers, Arab states and Turkey have imposed several rounds of sanctions.

-With the economy in a downturn and foreign currency flows drying up, financial pressures will test the loyalty of the business elite that has so far stuck by Assad or kept silent.
+Further pressuring Assad is the economy, which is in a downturn with foreign currency flows drying up.
+Crucially, financial pressures will test the loyalty of a business elite that has so far stuck by Assad or kept silent.

 Here are some risks to watch: